Zhang-Haoran/movie-practice/README.md

 ## Movie-practice

-Movie-practice is a backend server which was powered by Spring Boot for learning purpose.
+Movie-practice is a backend server for learning purpose which was powered by Spring Boot

 # Key Features